Man, 26, arrested after toddler covered in blood in Hastings park

 A spokesperson said dozens of whānau had already registered, and each person would be advised of the venue once confirmed.

-The hui will start with a karakia and whakawhanaungatanga, before the discussion of the playground incident, violence in the communities, community concerns highlighted via by those registered including seigs, gangs, violence, homelessness and family harm.
+The hui will start with a karakia and whakawhanaungatanga, before the discussion of the playground incident, violence in the communities, community concerns highlighted via by those registered including drugs, gangs, violence, homelessness and family harm.

 The spokesperson said discussions from the hui would provide as guidelines to keep community play parks in Hastings safe for tamariki and whānau.